Sebastian Everett Eriksson

 Cykelköket Göteborg: Bicycle repair

-I volunteered at a "bike kitchen", a free bicycle repair shop that teaches people how to repair their own bicycles.
+I volunteered at a "bike kitchen", a free bicycle repair shop that teaches people how to repair bicycles.